brendanjohnharris/SpatiotemporalMotifs.jl/README.md

 AN.setdatadir("/path/to/my/data/")
 ```
 All Neuropixels data files will be downloaded to this directory; by default it is a Julia scratchspace.

+#### Reproduce calculations or just figures?

+You can choose between:
+1. Reproducing the full analysis, by running the code on a high-performance computing cluster.
+You will need to adapt the scripts to use the cluster manager of your favorite supercomputer.
+This option is described in [step 1](#1.-performing-calculations) below.
+2. Downloading the precomputed results from [[figshare]], in which case you can skip directly to [step 2](#2.-plotting-results).
+This option requires a desktop with a modest amount of RAM (>16 GB), and some scripts will still take around 30 minutes to complete.
 Note that all other working and intermediate data files for this project will be saved to `SpatiotemporalMotifs.jl/data`.

 #### Key dependencies